 Purpose of the Climate Action Plan and Greenhouse Gas Emissions Inventories

 The City of Larkspur understands that climate change has the potential to significantly affect Larkspur’s residents and businesses, as well as other communities around the world.
 The City also recognizes that local governments play a strong role in reducing greenhouse gas emissions and mitigating the potential impacts of climate change.
 The purpose of the City's Climate Action Plan is to compile existing and potential strategies (i.e., actions, projects, and programs) that the City’s government operations and the community can take to address climate change.

 Through actions outlined in the Climate Action Plan, such as increasing energy efficiency of buildings, encouraging less dependence on the automobile, and using clean, renewable energy sources, the community can experience lower energy bills, improved air quality, reduced emissions, and an enhanced quality of life.
-The City’s preparation of a 2005 Greenhouse Gas Emissions Inventory and this Climate Action Plan is the beginning of an ongoing planning process that includes assessing, planning, mitigating, and adapting to climate change.
-A 2010 Greenhouse Gas Emissions Inventory was subsequently completed and efforts are currently underway to complete an updated inventory for 2015.
-This information, as well as information for the surrounding Marin County jurisdictions, can be viewed graphically using the Marin Climate and Energy Partnership's online tracker.
+The City’s preparation of a 2005 Greenhouse Gas Emissions Inventory and this Climate Action Plan was the beginning of an ongoing planning process that includes assessing, planning, mitigating, and adapting to climate change.
+GHG Emissions Inventories have been prepared on a regular basis, with the latest completed for 2018 can be viewed here.
+This information, as well as information for the surrounding Marin County jurisdictions, can also be viewed graphically using the Marin Climate and Energy Partnership's online tracker.